Learn what a social media tag is and how to use it.

 8. Don’t overuse hashtags

-It’s a common misconception that using a bunch of hashtags increases the exposure of a post.
+It’s a common misconception that using a bunch of social media tags increases the exposure of a post.
 Hashtags are more about quality than quantity.
 Don’t use dozens of hashtags when only a few will do.

 Social media is one of the best, low-cost ways to engage your patients, develop deeper connections and grow your practice.
 However, without learning all the nuances of communicating using social media, your efforts can fall short and might hinder you in maximizing your online presence.
 Tagging is one of those features that can improve your social media marketing.
 And the more you get comfortable using them, the more savvy you will be.
 So, get those hashtags ready!